 “That respect determined the way I looked at artists.
 I just basically used my instincts and my instincts were based on that.

 “I don’t know how good an executive I was or wasn’t, I purely went on instinct.
-There was never a moment in the music business where I was wasn’t just reflexing.”
+There was never a moment in the music business where I wasn’t just reflexing.”

 Famously, Iovine’s first break in the studio came when he abandoned his Italian American family’s Easter Sunday celebrations, having been asked by his boss at The Record Plant to come in and work.